 56 Amps Runtime

-8V Batteriesare a great middle ground when we talk about range andamperes, offering 56amperes of power that will last for almost of 128 minutes – 36 minutes less than the 6-volts.
+When we talk range and amperes, 56amperes of power that will last over 128 minutes – 36 minutes less than the 6-volts, 8V batteries are a solid middle ground.

 Depth of Discharge